On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Main results

 \subsubsection{The maximizing vector}

 The second main result is an $\ell_\infty$-approximation of the maximizing vector in~\eqref{eq:op-norm-def}.
 To this end, let $\mathbb{P}_0$ be any probability measure on $\prod_{n} \R^{n \times n}$, such that its projection on $\R^{n\times n}$ has the same law as $A_n$.
 The following theorem quantifies the proximity of the maximizing vector to $\1$.
 Theorem~\ref{thm:maximizer-vector} is proved at the end of Section~\ref{subs-verification}.
 An analogue of Theorem~\ref{thm:maximizer-vector} will later be proved for general deterministic sequence of matrices (see Proposition~\ref{prop:vec-close}).
+For a sequence of events $(E_n)_{n\geq 1}$ with $E_n$ being an event involving $A_n$, we say that $(E_n)_{n\geq 1}$ occurs $\PR_0$-\emph{eventually almost surely} if $E_n$ occurs for all large enough $n$, $\PR_0$-almost surely.

 \begin{theorem} Suppose Assumption~\ref{assumption-1} holds.
 Also, let